 Other symptoms may include:

-- Problems opening, closing or clenching your jaw
+- Trouble opening, closing or clenching your jaw

 - Headaches, dizziness or pain in your temples

-- Grinding, clicking or popping sounds when you open your jaw
+- Grinding, clicking or popping sounds when your jaw is opened

 - Additional pain in your neck and/or shoulders